makelab-kaist/makelab.github.io/_projects/ReconfigurableInterfaces_2024.md

 ### References

-Himani Deshpande, Bo Han, Kongpyung (Justin) Moon, Andrea Bianchi, Clement Zheng, and Jeeeun Kim. **Reconfigurable Interfaces by Shape Change and Embedded Magnets**.
-In CHI Conference on Human Factors in Computing Systems (_CHI '24_).
+Himani Deshpande, Bo Han, Kongpyung (Justin) Moon, Andrea Bianchi, Clement Zheng, and Jeeeun Kim.
+2024. **Reconfigurable Interfaces by Shape Change and Embedded Magnets**.
+In Proceedings of the CHI Conference on Human Factors in Computing Systems (_CHI '24_).
+Association for Computing Machinery, New York, NY, USA, Article 325, 1–12.
+DOI: https://doi.org/10.1145/3613904.3642802

 <!-- DO NOT CHANGE MANUALLY -->